 What You Should Do To Help Someone Having LSD Overdose

 Do you or someone you know have LSD overdose?
 Call your local emergency number 911.
 Or call the national toll-free Poison Help hotline (1-800-222-1222).
-You can reach it from anywhere in the United States.
+You can reach it from anywhere in the United States to get the LSD addiction treatment consultation.

 Looking for professional medical help for addictions?
 Talk to experts near you.